Aha! Ideas | Notes

 Some notes may be just for your personal use.
 Maybe you have a great idea for a new strategic opportunity and want to jot down some unfiltered thoughts.
 You might be drafting a presentation and want to work on the outline before you share it with your team.
 Or maybe you just need to write down the minutes of a meeting.

 You can find a notes section just for you on your My work page.
-To get to them, hover over your profile picture in the navigation bar and click on My work.
-On the left side, beneath the My work section, you will see a section called My notes.
-Aha! users with any permission level can use personal notes.
+To get to them, open the workspace selector in the upper left and click My work.
+On the left side of your My work page, you will see a section called My documents.
+You can create personal notes and whiteboards from here.

 Unless you share a personal note, it is only visible to you.
 Notes use the Aha! text editor, just like workspace notes, and you can #mention other records if you need to.
 Records you #mention will not link back to your personal note and you cannot @mention other users.